-- "Using Priorities and Scheduling Queues" on page 67 covers scheduling concepts, tells how to set nondegrading priorities, and explains affinity scheduling, gang scheduling, and deadline scheduling. - "Using Processor Sets" on page 76 describes how to define sets of CPUs and how to assign them to specific kinds of work. - "Minimizing Overhead Work" on page 79 discusses how to remove all unnecessary interrupts and overhead work from the CPUs that you want to use for real-time programs. - "Minimizing Interrupt Response Time" on page 87 discusses the components of interrupt response time and how to minimize them.
+- "Using Priorities and Scheduling Queues" on page 23 covers scheduling concepts, tells how to set nondegrading priorities, and explains affinity scheduling, gang scheduling, and deadline scheduling. - "Minimizing Overhead Work" on page 28 discusses how to remove all unnecessary interrupts and overhead work from the CPUs that you want to use for real-time programs. - "Minimizing Interrupt Response Time" on page 35 discusses the components of interrupt response time and how to minimize them.